 Please see the attached PDF for details of the graves from 1932 to the closure of the Churchyard.
 Row plans are also included.
 Please click here to see copies of the Burial Registers from 1560 to 1812

-Our churchyard won 3rd prize in 2015, 2016 and 2017 in the Brentwood in Bloom (religious grounds) competition run by Bennetts the undertakers.
+Our Churchyard won First prize in 2018 in the Rural Community Council of Essex best kept Churchyard competition.
+Our churchyard also won 3rd prize in 2015, 2016 and 2017 in the Brentwood in Bloom (religious grounds) competition run by Bennetts the undertakers.